Physical security risks in commercial and government sites: How to protect your premises

 According to the BTP’s annual report, around 40% of delays and disruptions on the railways are due to police-related incidents, including trespass, fatalities, attempted suicides, incidents at level crossings, cable theft, bridge strikes and people in precarious positions.

 In some sectors, preventing crime in the first instance is a higher concern than past statistics.
-One such example is nuclear power plants, which pose a realistic risk of a terrorist attack; a concern outlined by the World Nuclear Association.
+One such example is nuclear power plants, which pose a real risk of a terrorist attack; a concern outlined by the World Nuclear Association.

 In fact, since the 2001 terror attacks in America, the US has modified the law to make it a legal requirement to ensure the physical security of nuclear sites through measures such as barriers, bulletproof security stations and other physical modifications.
-These changes have cost an estimated$2bn to implement.
+These changes have cost an estimated $2bn to implement.
 More information about the USA’s nuclear power plant security measures can be read here.

 Safe Security Solutions are proud suppliers of the InvisiFence – the ultimate in perimeter defence technology.